 How To Give Credit?

-You can write the below sentence in your video description for giving credit to the original creator.
+You can write the below sentence in your video description.

 Title: Kevin MacLeod (incompetech.com)